Platonish

 "Platonish" is the ninth episode of the ninth season of the CBS sitcom How I Met Your Mother, and the 193rd episode overall.
-HIMYM ran for nine seasons, following the lives of Ted Mosby (Josh Radnor)—in search of his "The One"—and his four best friends, the partnered Marshall Eriksen (Jason Segel), and Lily Aldrin (Alyson Hannigan), Robin Scherbatsky (Cobie Smulders) and Barney Stinson (Neil Patrick Harris).
+The episode originally aired on November 11, 2013.
+It was directed by Pamela Fryman and written by George Sloan.

+The episode features a guest appearance by Bryan Cranston as Hammond Druthers and includes Cristin Milioti as the Mother.
+Its storylines involve Ted reconsidering his feelings for Robin and Barney recalling the events that led him to create "The Robin".

 Plot

 At 11am on Saturday, with 31 hours left before the wedding, Barney, Ted, and Lily comfort Robin over the news that her own mother is not attending her wedding.
 Barney takes this as a challenge to cheer her up, claiming he never fails a challenge, but Lily counters that Barney never finished a challenge to pick up diapers and samosas in the fall of 2012.
 Barney recounts the story.

 One night at the bar, Barney discussed with the gang the fact that the group's only true male/female platonic relationship was between Marshall and Robin.
 By this point, Lily had been fed up with Barney's own creative plays to pick up women.
 She dares him to take up challenges that she and Robin will choose – which include getting a woman's number while speaking like a dolphin and not using any word that has the letter E. Seeing that Barney has passed all their challenges, Lily and Robin decide to make him do an errand for them by inserting the challenge of picking up a woman while performing the request – to buy her a pack of diapers for Marvin and samosas for Robin.
 Barney buys the items and then attempts a play on a woman at a pharmacy; the woman is actually Ted's future wife, who sees through his facade and assumes that Barney is doing this to take his mind off being sad about something.
 When Barney questions her, she senses that Barney was once in love but messed it up, and keeping himself busy enough to come to terms with that. (with Future Ted telling his kids this was "How Barney met your Mother").
 Outside, the two talk about Barney's failed relationship with Robin and how he had felt lost since they broke up.
 When Barney says he can easily woo back Robin, the woman declares that if he really wants her so much, he will have to give it his very best shot.
 The woman leaves him and Barney returns home, leaving behind the diapers and samosas, to draft "The Robin".